 NEXUS BOOKS CONNECT LEARNING to LIFE and ALL SUBJECTS to a COMMON CORE.
 Our Common Core aligned, interdisciplinary books teach and inspire students to link, think and achieve.

 NEXUS MEANS CONNECTION, LINKING and THINKING – NEXUS provides the linking that motivates students to think for themselves.

 “All NEXUS volumes emphasize the critical skills and analogical thinking that are crucial for success on the SAT.” – THE COLLEGE BOARD

-NEXUS integrates the curriculum by building interdisciplinary units around great works of literature that reflect widely studied epochs from Ancient Greece to the Great Depression.
+NEXUS integrates the curriculum by building interdisciplinary units around great works of literature that reflect widely studied epochs from Ancient Greece to the Harlem Renaissance and the Great Depression

 “CURRENT STUDIES are revealing that adolescents undergo major developmental changes in their BRAIN NETWORKS — that is, in how the different regions of their brains “talk” to one another, co-regulate, and coordinate….It is the networks’ interdependence that strengthens the rationale for a whole learner approach to education, and likely explains why, when done well, such an approach is so powerful. – EDUCATIONAL LEADERSHIP, May 2020